AnnaSyme/LGtutorial/tutorial.md

 <img src="images/assembly.png" alt="GenomeAssembly" width="650"/>

 Genome assembly algorithms use different approaches to work with the complexities of large sequencing read data sets, large genomes, different sequencing error rates, and computational resources.
 Many use graph-based algorithms.
-For more about genome assembly algorithms see https://langmead-lab.org/teaching-materials/.
+For more about genome assembly algorithms see [these tutorials by Ben Langmead](https://langmead-lab.org/teaching-materials/).

 *Which assembly tool and approach to use?*